The Board of Management (BOM) for 2020 is:

 At the 2013 Arts Margaret River AGM Jeanette joined the Board of Management as Secretary.

 Fred Affleck was made a Life Member in 2019 to acknowledge his leadership of Arts Margaret River.
 Fred was elected President in 2013 and has put in hundreds of volunteer hours in this role.
-He was instrumental in upgrading Arts Margaret River from a ‘Committee of Management’ to a ‘Board of Management’ and continues in the role of President.
+He was instrumental in upgrading Arts Margaret River from a ‘Committee of Management’ to a ‘Board of Management’ and resigned from the board in 2020.

 Anne Shepherdson – Life Member